 How AT promotes good breathing

-As with all of Alexander Technique's benefits, the better breathing AT brings about is an outcome of better functioning.
-AT cannot cure any illness, or repair a damaged lung.
-But what AT can do is teach you to better coordinate yourself, thus making your organs and musculature function better together as a whole.
+As with all of Alexander Technique's benefits, the better breathing AT brings about results from better functioning.
+AT teaches you to better coordinate yourself, making all your respiratory organs and musculature work better together.
 And in managing chronic breathing difficulties, this is a considerable advantage.
 Because breathing is an intricate, exquisitely orchestrated function of the whole Self.